Rescue of Bat 21 Bravo: More aircraft lost

 On 3 April, air search and rescue forces attempted a first light rescue, which can successfully achieve surprise with minimal force.
 A search and rescue crew took off from the 37th AARS based at Nakhon Phanom, Thailand.
 It consisted of two HH-53 rescue helicopters, Jolly Green 65 and 67, and two A-1 Skyraiders, Sandy 07 and 08.
 Sandy 05 and 06 joined them on the scene.
-The area was covered in a solid overcast, preventing visual control of air strikes by the on-scene OV-10A FAC, Nail 25.
-Capt.
-Rocky Smith and Capt.
-Rick Atchison coordinated the work of several F-4s who were directed to drop CBU-42 anti-personnel cluster bombs around Hambleton to help protect his position.
-When Nail 25 ran low on fuel, it was replaced by an OV-10 (Nail 38) from the 23rd TASS flown by Capt.
-William J. Henderson (Nail 38 Alpha) and 1st Lt.
-Mark Clark (Nail 38 Bravo, and grandson of World War II General Mark Clark).
+The area was covered in a solid overcast, preventing visual control of air strikes by the on-scene OV-10A FAC, Nail 25 which nevertheless coordinated the work of several F-4s who were directed to drop CBU-42 anti-personnel cluster bombs around Hambleton to help protect his position.
+When Nail 25 ran low on fuel, it was replaced by an OV-10 (Nail 38) from the 23rd TASS flown by Captain William J. Henderson and 1st Lieutenant Mark Clark.

-The NVA had a listening post in the area and overheard the American radio traffic.
+The PAVN had a listening post in the area and overheard the American radio traffic.
 They were very familiar with American SAR tactics and on the second day they began to use the downed flyer as bait.
-They positioned a number of anti-aircraft and surface-to-air missiles in the area near Hambleton.
+They positioned a number of anti-aircraft gun and SAMs in the area near Hambleton.
 One pilot reported that "SAM calls were driving us into the small arms threat.
 Ground fire was accurate and well disciplined ...
-The NVA were very definitely monitoring and jamming our communications."
+The [PAVN] were very definitely monitoring and jamming our communications."